appt-org/appt-website/src/data/code-samples/en/accessibility-announcement/net-maui.md

 # Accessibility announcement - .NET MAUI

-.NET MAUI has built-in support for posting an accessibility announcement to the TalkBack or VoiceOver engine.
+.NET MAUI has built-in support for posting accessibility announcements to the `TalkBack` or `VoiceOver` engine.

 ```csharp
 SemanticScreenReader.Default.Announce("Appt announcement");
 ```

-If you want to use attributed strings or add a delay, you can create your own service, for example `IA11yService`.
+If you want to use attributed strings or add a delay, you can create your own service, such as `IA11yService`.

 ```csharp title="IA11YService.cs"
 public interface IA11YService